-In accordance with Government Auditing Standards, we have also issued a report dated June 28, 2021, on our consideration of the Department of Revenue's and the Wisconsin Lottery's internal control over financial reporting; our tests of its compliance with certain provisions of laws, regulations, contracts; and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated June 22, 2022, on our consideration of the Department of Revenue's and the Wisconsin Lottery's internal control over financial reporting; our tests of its compliance with certain provisions of laws, regulations, and contracts; and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the Department of Revenue's and the Wisconsin Lottery's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be used when considering the Department of Revenue's and the Wisconsin Lottery's internal of Revenue's and the Wisconsin Lottery's internal control over financial reporting to other standards and should be used when considering the Department of Revenue's and the Wisconsin Lottery's internal control over financial reports the standards and should be used when considering the Department of Revenue's and the Wisconsin Lottery's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be used when considering the Department of Revenue's and the Wisconsin Lottery's internal control over financial reporting and compliance.